 Employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 13 percent from 2018 to 2028, much faster than the average for all occupations.

 Commercial and residential building construction is expected to drive employment growth.
-The growing number of sophisticated climate-control systems is also expected to increase demand for qualified HVACR technicians.
+The growing number of sophisticated climate-control systems is also expected to increase the demand for qualified HVACR technicians.

 Repair and replacement of HVACR systems is a large part of what technicians do.
 The growing emphasis on energy efficiency and pollution reduction is likely to increase the demand for HVACR technicians as climate-control systems are retrofitted, upgraded, or replaced entirely.